Saros: Every Weapon and Power Explained – Full Combat Guide

 Advertisement

-Quick reference: what each weapon type is actually for
+Quick reference: what each weapon class is for

 • Handcannons: dependable early-game sidearms with solid burst damage and low complexity.